len-sla/other/README.md

 <div class="container">
-    <p>This code defines a chatbot_response function that takes user input as an argument, uses the OpenChat API to process the input, and returns the chatbot response.
+    <p>This code above defines a chatbot_response function that takes user input as an argument, uses the OpenChat API to process the input, and returns the chatbot response.
 It then defines a Gradio interface that includes a text input field and a text output field, which are connected to the chatbot_response function.
 Finally, it launches the Gradio interface</p>
 </div>